Capitalizing on Available and Unusable Yard Space

 WHAT ARE HOMEOWNERS CHOOSING

-WOOD STRUCTURES: For shading, homeowners often request pergolas or gazebos, places to congregate.
+For shading, homeowners often request pergolas or gazebos, places to congregate.
 These custom wood structures provide covering for outdoor living rooms and outdoor kitchens.
 They are adaptable to each homeowner’s taste and style and the design may be round, square, octagonal, or rectangular.
 In varying weather, these outdoor rooms may also boast misting systems to keep homeowners cool or sophisticated and low energy heating units embedded into the ceiling to create a year-round space for watching TV and entertaining!
 Visit Reser Property (Shown below) for Custom Woodworking Ideas:

-Lighting has also become essential to the design of outdoor living spaces.
+Lighting has become essential to outdoor living spaces.
 Entire systems of landscape, stair, rail and path lights offer a mix of ambient, task and safety lighting.
 In the green tradition, Houzz noted, almost half of outdoor projects today involve a lighting upgrade with 73% choosing LED and 41% solar.
 Adding lights to an outdoor living space doubles the time you can enjoy it.
 It allows you to highlight certain standout elements like a tree, a fountain, a statue.
 Almost all homeowners were requesting LED lights in 2017.
 The LED lights last much longer than standard bulbs and are made of a higher quality material.
 Kimberly Court show off pathways and highlights trees.
 Nicole Ct Pool Party shows highlighted Urn.

 Trending: Long gone are the days of endless lawn maintenance and pricey landscaping bills.
 Increasingly, contractors are noticing homeowners want “maintenance-free” designs for their outdoor living spaces.
 2018 homeowners will be expecting a sustainable design with many 20 and 30-year-old homeowners preferring maintenance free landscapes to fit their maintenance free lifestyles.

 If you’ve been thinking about an Outdoor Living space, know doubt, you’ve day-dreamed about what features and elements you would like in it.
 We hope this post has given you some helpful design concepts, as well as confidence in capitalizing on your available and unusable yard space.
 The benefits go far beyond excellent resale value . . .
-The immediate lifestyle value cannot be matched.
+The immediate as well as long-term lifestyle value cannot be matched.